-"Tabling" is short for the advocacy activity of setting up and staffing an informational table or booth at a public event such as a community action day, fair or Earth Day celebration.
-Tabling serves many purposes, including educating the public, collecting signatures on a petition, passing out postcards for mailing to elected officials, or registering people to receive more information on a topic.
-Moreover, tabling is fun!
-It's a great way to meet people in your community while working on issues that concern you.
+Set up and staff an informational table or booth at a public event such as a community action day, fair or Earth Day celebration.
+Having a presence at these events serves many purposes, including educating the public, collecting signatures on a petition, passing out postcards for mailing to elected officials, or registering people to receive more information on a topic.
+Moreover, it's fun and a great way to meet people in your community while working on issues that concern you.
 Here's all you need to know to set up shop.